nhatthanhtran/FWin2023/README.md

 To read the results (MSE and MAE) you can run the Python code provided in `read_result/` using `python read_result.py`.
 You will need to update the `read_result.py` file to read results from the correct scripts.
 The default is: read_file("FWin/ETTh1FWin.sh"), update the name to match the folder path in the `scripts/` folder.

+## Custom Data
+In order to use this repository with your custom data:
+1. Store your
+1. Include your data structure in data_parser of the main_exp.py

 ## Acknowledgement

 We appreciate the following github repos a lot for their valuable code base or datasets: